Marketing Intermediate Updated 2026-03-22

 What is Contextual Marketing?

-Contextual marketing delivers relevant messages based on a user’s current situation — the page they’re reading, their geographic location, the time of day, the weather, their device, or the content surrounding an ad placement.
+Contextual marketing delivers relevant messages based on a user’s current situation.
+The page they’re reading, their geographic location, the time of day, the weather, their device, or the content surrounding an ad placement.

 Unlike behavioral marketing, which relies on past actions, contextual marketing responds to what’s happening right now.
 An ad for raincoats appearing on a weather website during a rainstorm.
 A local restaurant promotion showing up when someone searches for “lunch near me.”
 A product recommendation based on the article someone is currently reading.
 That’s context in action.